yunmingzhang17/yunmingzhang17.github.io/getting-started.md

 ===============

 ## Downloading software
 Make sure you have all the correct Open Source Software installed.
-Things you need can be found in the [README](https://github.com/yunmingzhang17/graphit) file at the GitHub Website.
+First follow the [README](https://github.com/yunmingzhang17/graphit) file here to clone and install graphIt.
 You will need either CILK or OPENMP to allow you to run the C++ code in parallel.
 If you dont have either you can get both by simply downloading [GCC](https://gcc.gnu.org/).
 Alternatively if you already have CILK or OPENMP you can use those too.
 This tutorial will go through how to use GraphIt via both CILK and OPENMP.

 ## Cloning graphit
 Clone graphit by going to [GraphIt](https://github.com/yunmingzhang17/graphit)